Bedřich Havlíček

-Bedřich Havlíček ([ˈbedr̝ich ˈɦavliːtʃɛk]; 6 October 1922 in Valašské Klobouky – 16 January 1994 in Český Těšín) was a high school teacher, regional historian, ethnographer and homeland worker.
+Bedřich Havlíček ([ˈbedr̝ich ˈɦavliːtʃɛk]; 6 October 1922 – 16 January 1994) was a Czech regional historian and ethnographer.
+He worked as a high school teacher and homeland worker.

 Life

-Havlíček was born Born as the eldest son of Frederick Havlíček and Frances, née Bařinková, in a glazier's family which had deep roots in southern Moravian Wallachia.
+Havlíček was born on 6 October 1922 in Valašské Klobouky.
+He was born as the eldest son of Frederick Havlíček and Frances, née Bařinková, in a glazier's family which had deep roots in southern Moravian Wallachia.
 He had two brothers, Ladislav and Zdeněk.
-In 1941 he graduated from a high school in Vsetín.
-He intended to study on university but Protectorate occupational regime excluded such opportunity.
-For a short time he attended private business school in Veverská Bítýška due to forced labour order.
-In 1942–1944 he worked as a surveyor for an Institute in Prague.
-After war he enrolled at the Faculty of Arts where in 1948 he graduated in History and Geography subjects as school teacher.
-During his studies he also attended lectures on museology and ethnography lectures.
+In 1941, he graduated from a high school in Vsetín.
+He intended to study in university, but the Protectorate occupational regime excluded such an opportunity.
+For a short time, he attended a private business school in Veverská Bítýška due to forced labour order.
+In 1942–1944, he worked as a surveyor for an Institute in Prague.
+After war, he enrolled at the Faculty of Arts, where in 1948, he graduated in History and Geography subjects as a school teacher.
+During his studies, he also attended lectures on museology and ethnography lectures.
 Especially relationship with prof. Václavík motivated his interest in respective subjects for his entire life.

-During his high school studies he was focused on the Moravian Wallachia history but only after liberation he could fully unfold this interest.
-His career as a teacher started on Business academy in Český Těšín which was from other offered locations closest to Moravian Wallachia where he was born.
-He was inspired by culture, local traditions and life style of northern part of Moravia.
+During his high school studies, he was focused on the Moravian Wallachia history, but only after liberation he could fully unfold this interest.
+His career as a teacher started on Business academy in Český Těšín, which was from other offered locations closest to Moravian Wallachia where he was born.
+He was inspired by culture, local traditions, and life style of northern part of Moravia.
 He gathered and documented a lot of genuine knowledge from witnesses and this formed a major part of his ethnographic and historical documentation.